ruslanmv/ruslanmv.github.io/_posts/2022-04-11-The-best-binary-Machine-Learning-Model.md

 ## Step 2 - Clean the data

-In order to analyze the data you should clean the data, this allows you identify patterns of the data
+In order to analyze the data you should clean the data, this allows you identify patterns of the data.

 ## Step 3 - Plot the data